MarvinXLII/ScaleneStrategy/README.md

 See the executable for full descriptions of options.
 Options include:

+* Random support skills for playable units (only works for New Game)
 * Shuffling when playable units join your party
 * Random unit/enemy starting positions in battles
 * Shuffled unit/enemy intial turn order in battles
-* Shuffled weather and time of day in battles.
+* Shuffled weather and time of day in battles
 * Random item costs in shops
 * Random number of items in shops
 * Shuffled class promotion items